 Employment, Training and Other Resources

-- Veterans Preference for Fairfax County Government jobs.
+- Veterans preference for Fairfax County Government jobs.
 Fairfax County is a proud Virginia Values Veterans (V3)-certified organization.

 - Service members receive free RECenter admissions on Veterans Day.